-It shows various alternative combinations of two factors which the firm can buy factors the firm chooses on isocost line, the total cost to firm remains the same.
+- Isocost line, aka.
+Equal-Cost Line or budget line or budget constraint line, - It shows various alternative combinations of two factors which the firm can buy with given outlay. - Whatever be the combination of factors the firm chooses on isocost line. the total cost to firm remains the same.